hyperhq/docs.hyper.sh-hyper/Reference/CLI/func_create.md

     --name                   Function name
     --size=s4                The size of function containers to run the funciton (e.g. s1, s2, s3, s4, m1, m2, m3, l1, l2, l3)
     -e, --env=[]             Set environment variables
-    --header=[]              The http response header of the endpoint of function status query --max_limit              The maximum number of function call which waiting for completed, default (-1) is unlimit --timeout                The maximum execution duration of function call, default is 300
+    --header=[]              The http response header of the return of a function call --max_limit              The maximum number of function call which waiting for completed, default (-1) is unlimit --timeout                The maximum execution duration of function call, default is 300